Busivid/cordova-plugin-library-helper/README.md

 IOS
 ---
-Add LibraryHelper.h and LibraryHelper.m to your plugins directory.
+Add LibraryHelper.h, LibraryHelper.m, ALAssetsLibrary+CustomPhotoAlbum.m and ALAssetsLibrary+CustomPhotoAlbum.m to your plugins directory.

 Add LibraryHelper.js and include it from your html.

+Add reference to AssetsLibrary.framework

 Add to Cordova.plist Plugins: key:libraryHelper value:LibraryHelper.